kean/Nuke/Documentation/Migrations/Nuke 10 Migration Guide.md

 Or use a new [`.automatic`](https://kean-org.github.io/docs/nuke/reference/10.0.0/ImagePipeline_Configuration_DataCachePolicy/#imagepipeline.configuration.datacachepolicy.automatic) policy if it best fits your needs: for requests with processors, encode and store processed images; for requests with no processors, store original image data.

-> Learn more about the policies and other caching changes in ["Caching: Cache Policy."](https://kean.blog/nuke/guides/caching#cache-policy)
+> Learn more about the policies and other caching changes in ["Caching: Cacheke Policy."](https://kean.blog/nuke/guides/caching#cache-policy)

 ## Disk Cache Configuration